Summer 2017 Graduate Assistants can sign up for the Georgia State Payment Plan.

 Installment payment date: June 22, 2017

-Important: The Summer 2017 GSU Payment Plan is available to students enrolled in 6 & 7 week courses, PC 2nd Half and PC 2nd Half Nursing courses.
+Important: The Summer 2017 GSU Payment Plan is available to students enrolled in 6 week, 7 week, and PC 2nd Half courses.
+Students who are enrolled in any combination of courses to include MayMester, PC 1st Half, and PC Nursing classes are ineligible for the plan.

 Georgia State Payment Plan FAQ